Best WordPress Security Plugins

 • Malware scanning to check files, plugins, and themes before they’re uploaded

-• Two-factor authentication (2FA) and login limits to prevent brute force attacks
+• Login security and two-factor authentication (2FA) to prevent brute force attacks

 • Real-time live traffic and analytics monitoring